Seraphin-/ctf/irisctf2023/feelingtagged.md

 This challenge exposes a note service which tries to sanitize HTML via BeautifulSoup in Python.
 It has an admin bot and looks like an XSS challenge.

+The user can submit any HTML for a note to display, but it has to go through a sanitization pass.
 The sanitization is done like so:
 ```py
 @app.route("/page")
 def page():